wordpress-mobile/WordPress-Android/CONTRIBUTING.md

 # Contributing

+If you're looking to contribute to the source code please continue reading, but if you want to help translating the app, please jump on [Contribute to translations](#contribute-to-translations).

 Here's a quick guide to create a pull request for your WordPress-Android patch:

 1. Fork the github project by visiting this URL: https://github.com/wordpress-mobile/WordPress-Android/fork